CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  Card Erratum: This cards gives 2 marshalling points, not 3.
 Add "You receive the marshalling points for this card only when it is stored."

 #### Returned Beyond All Hope
  Returned Beyond All Hope "un-eliminates" a creature, allowing any manifestations of that character to be played.

  This card may target creatures still in play as trophies.

 #### Rhosgobel
  @ Card Erratum: Remove "A company moving to or from Rhosgobel is not considered to be moving through Southern Mirkwood (including one less Dark-domain in their site path."

  Card Erratum: Replace "healing cards" with "healing effects."

 #### Ride Against the Enemy
  Hazards have no effect on the attack, and any resource effects that benefit the attack are cancelled.
 The attack may still be cancelled.

  You may not use a Wizard your opponent has played Sacrifice of Form on.

  The character gets any appropriate combat bonuses list on his card.

 #### Ringlore
- Card Erratum: Add "Playable only during the site phase.
+ - Card Erratum: Add "Playable only during the site phase.
-Tap the sage and the site."
+ - Tap the sage and the site."

 #### The Ring's Betrayal
  The ring must be chosen at time of declaration if the character bears more than one.

 #### River
  Card Erratum: Should read "Playable on a site.
 If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase."

  @ You have until the beginning of the site phase to tap a ranger, and you may tap the ranger at the beginning of the site phase without entering the site.
 You must tap one ranger for each river played on the site.

 #### Roac the Raven
  Card Erratum: Replace "no modifications to the influence check are required." with "treat this influence check as if it was made by a diplomat."

  His special ability may only be used during the site phase.

  He can make the attempt by himself.

  Using this ally to make an influence attempt does not tap a site, and may be done if his company is at a tapped site.

 #### Rumor of Wealth
  Can be played on-guard.

 #### Ruse
  If Ruse is played by a scout who is the only character in the company, the attack has no effect.
 If there is a creature card it is discarded.
 The attack is considered faced but not canceled.

 ### -= SSS =-

 #### Sable Shield
  A bearer who did not tap while facing a strike will not tap if the strike is successful.

  A detainment strike will not discard the Sable Shield.

 #### Sack over the Head
  Affects any Hobbit or Dwarf wounded by the attack, not just those wounded by the Troll.

 #### Sacrifice of Form
  Card Erratum: Replace "-3 to any body checks" with "+3 to any body checks."

  After Sacrifice of Form is played, you may not play a different Wizard and your opponent may not play the Wizard you sacrificed.

  This card is played after strikes are assigned.

  See also Turn Sequence, Site Phase, Company versus Company Combat.

 #### Secret Entrance
  Can be played on a company that does not move.

  See also Turn Sequence, Organization Phase, Choosing a New Site.

 #### Secret Passage
  Does not work if the site type changes.

  See also Turn Sequence, Organization Phase, Choosing a New Site.

 #### Siege
  Card Erratum: Change the Border-land symbol in the first line to a Border-hold symbol.

  Goes away when the site it was played on is discarded.

  If you move to a site with Siege played on it, any effect which can give you a second movment/hazard phase that turn will allow you to avoid the effects of Siege.

 #### Sentinels of Numenor
  Sentinels of Numenor will not give an extra marshalling point to Army of the Dead.

 #### Shadowfax
  Card Erratum: "an additional site card may be played and an additional movement/hazard phase."

  Cannot use his special ability if another ally is in the company.

 #### Silent Watcher
  Card Erratum: Gives 1 marshalling point, not 0.
 Add "Pukel- creature."

 #### Skinbark
- May tap to give +1 prowess to another character facing an automatic- attack, or hazard keyed to his site.
+ May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.

 #### Slayer
  Card Erratum: Gives 2 marshalling points, not 0.
 Add "Slayer."

  Only one attack can be canceled by tapping a character.